robin-bowers/robin-bowers.github.io/index.markdown

 ## News

+My paper [Polynomial-Time Approximation Schemes via Utility Alignment: Unit-Demand Pricing and More](https://arxiv.org/abs/2506.20030) with Marius Garbea, Manolis Pountourakis, and Sam Taggart was accepted to FOCS'25!

-I'm co-organizing the [2025 Gender Inclusion Workshop](https://sites.google.com/view/ecgiw/home) at EC at Stanford this year with Natalie Collina, Mirah Shi, and Kunhe Wang.
+I co-organized the [2025 Gender Inclusion Workshop](https://sites.google.com/view/ecgiw/home) at EC at Stanford this year with Natalie Collina, Mirah Shi, and Kunhe Wang.

 I earned my Master's degree in December '24!